Documentation

 }

-When not setting the option or setting it to 'auto', the devtools will be loaded when Angular is in development mode.
+When not setting the option or setting it to 'auto', the devtools will be loaded automatically only when Angular runs in development mode.

 provideTanStackQuery(new QueryClient(), withDevtools())